-In addition to clinical experience gained in Cooper’s ED, residents also train and work alongside EM faculty at Cooper’s four urgent care centers located in suburban areas of South Jersey.
-During their second and third years of residency, residents also spend a minimum of two months in the Emergency Department at Virtua Memorial Hospital of Burlington County, New Jersey.
-Training at this busy, high-acuity community hospital ED (over 60,000 visits annually), serves as an outstanding complement to each resident’s training at Cooper.
+In addition to clinical experience gained in Cooper’s ED, residents also train and work alongside EM faculty at Cooper’s three urgent care centers located in suburban areas of South Jersey.
+During their second and third years of residency, residents also spend two months in the Emergency Department at Virtua Memorial Hospital of Burlington County, NJ.
+Training at this busy, high-acuity community hospital ED (about 60,000 visits annually), serves as an outstanding complement to each resident’s training at Cooper.
 During their time in the Virtua ED, residents see both adults and pediatric patients who present with a wide variety of suburban injuries and illnesses.

 Unique Training Opportunities

 EM Residents at Cooper enjoy a bounty of unique additional educational and training opportunities.
 For example: